rmccrystal/cse15l-lab-reports/lab-report-1-week-2.md

 ## Logging in to ieng6

-To log into your course-specific account on ieng6, use ssh to remotely connect to the ieng6 server using your active directory username and password:
+To log into your course-specific account on ieng6, use ssh to remotely connect to the ieng6 server using your active directory using your username and password:

 ![ssh](media/ssh.png)

 If you want you can edit your ~/.ssh/config file to automatically login using the alias `15l` like so: